Coronavirus - information for heating technicians

 - Training courses

-We have implemented a payment holiday for those who pay their registration fees by monthly direct debit instalments.
-This will initially be for May and June – with payments set to resume on 1st July.
-Please note, this means that your payments will continue for an extra two months after they were due to finish.
+We implemented a payment holiday during May and June for those who pay their registration fees by monthly direct debit instalments.
+Payments resumed in July.
+Please note, this means that payments will continue for an extra two months after they were due to finish.